abhishek-bisht-21/Github-Web-Scraper/README.md

  # Github Scraper 🔥

-This Project Helps a beginner
-to start their journey in world of Open Source.
+This Project Helps the beginners to start their journey in world of Open Source.
 It visits special page on Github https://github.com/topics.
 On this page we get to see 3 random topics.
 Each Topic will